mamisaki/RTPSpy/example/ROI-NF/README.md

 * This boilerplate psychopy application just displays the received value.
 Edit the '[example/ROI-NF/NF_psypy.py](/example/ROI-NF/NF_psypy.py)' to make a proper feedback application.

 ## Customize the application
-The ROI-NF application, '[example/ROI-NF/ROI_NF.py](/example/ROI-NF/roi_nf.py)', extracts the mean signal in the ROI to send the value to an external application.
+The ROI-NF application, '[example/ROI-NF/ROINF.py](/example/ROI-NF/roi_nf.py)', extracts the mean signal in the ROI to send the value to an external application.
 The external psychopy application, '[example/ROI-NF/NF_psypy.py](/example/ROI-NF/NF_psypy.py)', displays the received value on the screen.
 You can customize the application by editing these files.

 ### roi_nf.py
-Neurofeedback signal extraction is performed in the 'do_proc' method in the ROI_NF class, defined in the 'roi_nf.py' file.
+Neurofeedback signal extraction is performed in the 'do_proc' method in the ROINF class, defined in the 'roi_nf.py' file.
-The figure below shows the code snippet of the signal extraction from a processed fMRI image (the output of RTP_REGRESS).
+The figure below shows the code snippet of the signal extraction from a processed fMRI image (the output of RtpRegress).
 By modifying this part, a user can define a custom neurofeedback signal extraction.
 <img src="/example/ROI-NF/doc/roi_nf_custom.png" width=600>

-To customize the neurofeedback signal calculation, you should make a new application class inheriting RTP_APP (A) and override the 'do_proc' method (B).
+To customize the neurofeedback signal calculation, you should make a new application class inheriting RtpApp (A) and override the 'do_proc' method (B).
 The example script calculates the mean value within the ROI mask (D).
 The ROI mask file is defined in the 'ROI_orig' property (C), which has been set in the mask creation process.
 The signal can be sent to an external application in real-time using the 'send_extApp' method (F) by putting it in a specific format string (E).

 ### NF_psypy.py
 The neurofeedback application is defined in the 'NF_psypy.py' file.
 This is an independent PsychoPy application with the functionality of communicating to an RTPSpy application.
 The figure below shows the snippet of the script for the communication.